Highlights from the Ratings and Financial Report for Sensus Healthcare Inc. (SRTS)

-Sensus Healthcare Inc. (NASDAQ:SRTS) went up by 2.33% from its latest closing price compared to the recent 1-year high of $8.15.
-The company’s stock price has collected -12.39% of loss in the last five trading sessions.
+Sensus Healthcare Inc. (NASDAQ:SRTS) went up by 9.95% from its latest closing price compared to the recent 1-year high of $8.15.
+The company’s stock price has collected 5.16% of gains in the last five trading sessions.
 Press Release reported on 12/01/21 that Sensus Healthcare Signs Exclusive U.S. Distribution Agreement with Mattioli Eng.
 Italia for its TransDermal Infusion System

 Is It Worth Investing in Sensus Healthcare Inc. (NASDAQ :SRTS) Right Now?